 Secondary meetings end -4/26/24

 Send secondary bill to full senate - 4/30/24

 The Club Affairs Committee and Student Senate may not recognize a club for any of the following reasons: if the club violates Lehigh University policies, if it is not open to all students on campus, or there is already a club on campus that encompasses the purpose of the inquiring club.

-Model Constitution (Word document download) - Use this template to create a Constitution for your club or organization
+Model Constitution (Word document download) - Please see this template for creating a Constitution for your club or organization.